 If you are unsure about jumping straight into a full MA, is also possible to apply for the Postgraduate Certificate or Postgraduate Diploma.
 You can exit with that qualification, or decide to transfer to the next level of study – and you don’t need to rush that decision!

-Our fees are set by Durham University, and are available for the current year on request.
+Our fees are available for the current year on request.

 We are keen that cost should not be a barrier to study, however, and we therefore offer a range of generous bursaries: for Durham alumni, for those in ministry, and for international students with financial need.
 Full details and a bursary application form are available from the admissions secretary (email@example.com).
 We would also encourage you to contact your relevant student finance agency as loans are available for Master’s-level study.